SDWebImage/SDWebImage/README.md

 At this point your workspace should build without error.
 If you are having problem, post to the Issue and the community can help you solve it.

-### Fixing indexing

-If you have problem with auto-completion of SDWebImage methods, you may have to copy the header files in your project.

 Future Enhancements
 -------------------